Stable Yard/Visitor Centre

 A farm horse, coupled to a timber shaft, plodded a circular path to operate the suction pump which drew water from the lake and then underground pipes carried the water up hill to the main house.

 A ha-ha is the rather strange name given to a man-made ditch to either confine or exclude grazing stock.
 The concept is French in origin from the late 17th century and the etymology is often cited as meaning an expression of surprise at coming across such an amazing feature “ha ha” or sometimes “ah ah”.
 Whatever the origin of the word, one can be seen at Coole along the western boundary of the back lawn.
 This large open field of 6.5 hectares (16 acres) could then be grazed by sheep in the days before mechanical lawn mowers, while still allowing an uninterrupted view to the woodland, turlough and Burren hills beyond.

 In the early days of Gregory family ownership of the Coole Estate, part of this field was used as a tree nursery.
 In 1776, when Arthur Young wrote his “Tour of Ireland”, he remarked on a visit to Coole: “Mr Gregory has a very noble nursery from which he is making plantations which will soon be a great ornament to the country.”
-When the Coole Estate was taken over by the Forestry Service, the back lawn was planted with conifer trees, which have recently been removed to allow the natural regeneration of native species.
+When the Coole Estate was taken over by the Forestry Service, the back lawn was planted with conifer trees, which were removed in 2014 to allow for the natural regeneration of native species.

 The house, which was built c.
 1770 by Robert Gregory, was a three storey building with six half levels, a square entrance porch and bay windows at the rear.
 The principal rooms of the house were the dining room (left rear as you face the site), and the drawing-room (right rear) with their bay windows facing the view of Coole Lough and the Burren Hills to the west.
 In between lay the library.